Somebody (TV series)

-Somebody (Korean: 썸바디) is a South Korean streaming television series directed by Jung Ji-woo, written by Jung Ji-woo and Han Ji-wan, and starring Kim Young-kwang, Kang Hae-rim, Kim Yong-ji, and Kim Soo-yeon.
-It premiered on Netflix on November 18, 2022.
+Somebody (Korean: 썸바디) is a 2022 South Korean television thriller series written by Jung Ji-woo and Han Ji-wan, directed by Jung Ji-woo, and starring Kim Young-kwang, Kang Hae-rim, Kim Yong-ji, and Kim Soo-yeon.
+It was released on Netflix on November 18, 2022.

 Synopsis

 Kim Sum (Kang Hae-lim) is a developer for social connecting app "Somebody."
-Even though she has difficulty communicating with other people, she is friends with Mok-won (Kim Yong-ji) and Ki-eun (Kim Soo-yeon).
-Her friend Ki-eun works as a detective.
+Even though she has difficulty communicating with other people, she is friends with Mok-won (Kim Yong-ji) and Gi-eun (Kim Soo-yeon).
+Her friend Gi-eun works as a detective.

 A murder takes place and the app "Somebody" is involved in the murder case.
 Architectural designer Sung Yun-oh (Kim Young-Kwang) appears in front of Sum and her friends.
 Yun-oh is an attractive man, but he seems to be hiding something.
-Meanwhile, Ki-eun investigates the murder case with help of Mok-won.
+Meanwhile, Gi-eun investigates the murder case with help of Mok-won.